fedecech/auto_events/README.md

 calendar.listen()
 ```

-The listen method, activates the scheduler to listen for event happening (tasks to be run).
+The listen method, activates the scheduler to listen for events happening (tasks to be run).

 ### Creating a Microsoft source